arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 it comes with a [notoriously difficult to understand manual][git-man].

-Mercurial has a manual and user interface that I understand without too much effort, and this is by far the biggest reason I very much prefer mercurial over git.
+Mercurial has a manual and user interface that I understand without too much effort, and this is by far the biggest reason I much prefer mercurial over git.
 If I need to know something from mercurial I can just read the documentation and go ‘ah’, with git … not so much.
 There’s a reason so many of the [top Stack Overflow questions][so-top] are about git.

 Now, some might say (and indeed, have said) that I’m lazy and just need to spend more time and effort learning git.
 Well, perhaps, but the thing is, git doesn’t